-Merino is a type of ultra-fine soft wool that is harvested from a Merino sheep.
-These sheep can be found tucked away in the mountains down on the South Island of New Zealand.
+People often ask what is merino fabric and what is the benefits of wearing merino wool?
+Merino fabric is a type of ultra-fine soft wool that is harvested from a Merino sheep.
+These sheep can be found tucked away in the mountains down on the South Island of New Zealand and this type of wool is called merino fabric nz.
 They produce an exceptional wool with fibers that are about 1/10th the thickness of human hair yet extremely porous.

-Besides being biodegradable, totally renewable and sustainable, it has benefits that your little monster’s body will thank you for over and over.
+Besides being biodegradable, totally renewable and sustainable, benefits of merino wool that your little monster’s body will thank you for over and over.
 This is the perfect fabric for children.

-Merino allows most spills to be easily cleaned and wiped away.
-Monster dirt and grime does not easily stick to it and if grime does stick then just machine wash your LFOH clothing.
+Whenever we discuss merino wool benefits, in a simple word, Merino fabric allows most spills to be easily cleaned and wiped away.
+Monster dirt and grime do not easily stick to it and if grime has stuck then just machine wash your LFOH clothing.

 Merino absorbs UV rays from the sun – you know what that means.